 And here’s are the links to each test result:

-This is where things get interesting, if you ask us.
-If you’re after raw performance, of course you can pay hundreds per month for a top-of-the-line dedicated server with all the speed you’ll ever need—at least until you outgrow it, of course.
+This is where things get interesting if you ask us.
+If you’re after raw performance, you can, of course, pay hundreds per month for a top-of-the-line dedicated server with all the hardware you’ll need.
+You’ll also be entirely responsible for keeping it running, which might be more than you can chew.

 But what if you need to save some cash now, and still get a solid baseline performance while you grow?
 That’s where not only price, but also value, comes into play.